 The program for four-year-olds includes an extended day on Tuesdays and Thursdays to help prepare them for their transition to a longer school day when they leave the preschool.
-Reading readiness instruction for Pre-K incorporates the Orton Gillingham Approach as well as the Imagine It! curriculum.
+Reading readiness instruction for Pre-K incorporates the Orton Gillingham Approach.
 Basic math concepts are based in Everyday Mathematics as well as in the multi-sensory approach of Orton Gillingham math manipulatives.
 For additional enrichment, our Pre-K students participate in Chapel, Art, Music, Science and Library.
 Students attend Monday, Wednesday, & Friday from 9-12 and Tuesday & Thursday from 9-1.

 Handwriting Without Tears